Medacorp/Luigi-s-Mansion/Technical documentation/Global variables.md

 * `#gbh_clock` (int): The current time shown by the Game Boy Horror.
 * `#gbh_clock_increase` (int): The `#gbh_clock` value increases by this value every tick, as long as the `in_mansion_time` value also increases.
 (When 0 the clock is not shown.)

-There are also global variables not set by the mansion, but other instances:
+There are also global variables not set by the mansion, but other instances, all of which use the `Selected` score:

 * `#freeze_timer` (bool): Whether the `in_mansion_time` value is frozen this tick.
 (If there's players in different rooms not connected with viewpoints, this is set back to 0.
 (Room tick is after player tick but before value update, so if a room sets this to 1, do check if there's only players in that room.))
 * `#training_choice` (bool): Whether multiple training room programs are installed.
 Is reset unpon reload.